how to improve foreign language skills

 If you’re wondering how to learn a language by watching movies, there are tons of ways to do so.
 You can watch dubbed versions of movies you’ve already seen, memorize songs from the soundtrack or change the captions on the streaming service to your target language.

-Pressed for time or don’t have the patience for an entire movie?
 Another strategy is dividing the film into half-hour chunks, writing down new words and structures as you watch each segment.
 This also works well with television shows since episodes are much shorter.
-Ergo, they’re more digestible as vocabulary or grammar lessons.

 To stay on top of vocab practice, make it a habit to learn one word a day.